-- 1. All project-related ground-disturbing activities at the Presidio are designed to avoid human remains.
-If human remains, funerary objects, sacred objects, or objects of cultural patrimony are inadvertently discovered they shall be protected in place and avoided by all project activities.
-Ground disturbing work in the vicinity of the find must immediately cease and the Trust archaeologist must be contacted.
-Presidio Archaeology Lab staff will notify the Trust's DFPO.
-If necessary, the Trust will notify the San Francisco Medical Examiner of the inadvertent discovery of human remains. - 2.
-The immediate protection of human remains at the site shall be accomplished by - a) keeping any discovery confidential, and - b) securing the location to prevent disturbance of the remains and any associated materials. - 3.
-The Trust archaeologist shall determine whether NAGPRA applies to the discovery and will ensure that the finds are treated in compliance with all requirements outlined at 43 C.F.R. § 10.4.
-Any materials not subject to NAGPRA will remain under Federal control. - 4.
-The Trust archaeologist shall determine whether the human remains are a single isolated burial or are potentially part of a cemetery or a larger archaeological site.
-This may necessitate the involvement of a consulting physical anthropologist.
-Articulated human remains, either as part of a single burial or larger cemetery, will be protected in place and avoided by all project activities.
-This may involve abandonment or redesign of the project. - 5.
-If the discovery is limited to disarticulated human remains, the Trust archaeologist or a consulting physical anthropologist will direct necessary collection efforts.
-Further identification work may be necessary to determine the frequency of disarticulated human remains in the project area, and to determine an appropriate course of action.
-Any disarticulated remains collected from the site will be stored in archival boxes in a secure location until appropriate re-interment can take place.
-No human remains will be accessioned into the Presidio Trust Archaeological Collections.
+1215 1216 1217 1218 1219 1220 1221 1222 1223 D. 9.
+Other materials that do not qualify as archaeological resources might also be encountered.
+These include: subsurface utilities such as water or sewer lines, materials manufactured after 1950, and small concentrations of broken concrete, broken asphalt, modern aluminum cans or beer bottles, and/or unmarked, unmortared bricks that have been deposited as fill, if no other cultural materials are present.
+These are generally not considered significant finds but should be brought to the Trust archaeologist's attention to inform future oversight.
+1223 D. Tuman Kemanis 1225 1.
+All project-related ground-disturbing activities at the Presidio are designed to 1226 avoid human remains.
+If human remains, funerary objects, sacred objects, or objects of 1227 cultural patrimony are inadvertently discovered they shall be protected in place and 1228 avoided by all project activities.
+Ground disturbing work in the vicinity of the find must 1229 immediately cease and the Trust archaeologist must be contacted.
+Presidio Archaeology 1230 Lab staff will notify the Trust's DFPO.
+If necessary, the Trust will notify the San 1231 Francisco Medical Examiner of the inadvertent discovery of human remains.
+1232 1233 2.
+The immediate protection of human remains at the site shall be accomplished by 1234 1235 a) keeping any discovery confidential, and 1236 1237 b) securing the location to prevent disturbance of the remains and any 1238 associated materials.
+1239 2 The Trust archaeologist shall determine whether NACDDA applies to the 1240 1241 3.
+The Trust archaeologist shall determine whether NAGPRA applies to the discovery and will ensure that the finds are treated in compliance with all requirements 1241 outlined at 43 C.F.R. § 10.4.
+Any materials not subject to NAGPRA will remain under 1242 Federal control.
+1244 1245 4.
+The Trust archaeologist shall determine whether the human remains are a single 1246 isolated burial or are potentially part of a cemetery or a larger archaeological site.
+This 1247 may necessitate the involvement of a consulting physical anthropologist.
+Articulated 1248 human remains, either as part of a single burial or larger cemetery, will be protected in 1249 place and avoided by all project activities.
+This may involve abandonment or redesign of 1250 the project.
+1251 1252 5.
+If the discovery is limited to disarticulated human remains, the Trust 1253 archaeologist or a consulting physical anthropologist will direct necessary collection 1254 efforts.
+Further identification work may be necessary to determine the frequency of disarticulated human ramains in the project area and to determine an appropriate course 1255 1256 disarticulated human remains in the project area, and to determine an appropriate course of action.
+Any disarticulated remains collected from the site will be stored in archival 1250 boxes in a secure location until appropriate re-interment can take place.
+No human 1257 remains will be accessioned into the Presidio Trust Archaeological Collections.
+1259 remains will be accessioned into the residio trust menacological concettons.
+1260 1261 1262 1263 1264

-APPENDIX C
+1265 APPENDIX C

+1266

-AREA OF POTENTIAL EFFECT
+1267 AREA OF POTENTIAL EFFECT

+1268

+1269

-"Presidio Trust Number 1," dated December 7, 1995
+1270 "Presidio Trust Number 1," dated December 7, 1995